-Our mission is to advocate, promote and practice safe and environmentally responsible private sector travel to the Antarctic.
-We have set forth the guidelines and protocols to ensure that travel to the region is safe and that all necessary precautions are taken to minimize the impact on the environment and wildlife.
+Our mission is to advocate and promote the practice of safe and environmentally responsible private sector travel to the Antarctic.
+We have set forth the guidelines and protocols to advocate and promote travel to the region that is safe and that all necessary precautions are taken to minimize the impact on the environment and wildlife.
 And, because our members all share this commitment to the region, we have been able to achieve this goal to a great degree.
-We think of it as self-regulation in many respects, but recognize the authority of the Antarctic Treaty Parties to regulate tourism in their official capacity.
-As a result, there has been virtually no discernable impact on the environment in the more than 40 years that organized commercial Antarctic tourism has taken place.
+As a result of this commitment, in conjunction with the authority of the Antarctic Treaty Parties to regulate tourism in their official capacity, there has been virtually no discernable impact on the environment in the more than 40 years that organized commercial Antarctic tourism has taken place.

 A good example is Measure 15, enacted in 2009 as part of the Antarctic Treaty Consultative Meeting (ATCM XXXII, Baltimore).
 Once signed into domestic legislation by the Consultative Parties, Measure 15 will be a legally binding requirement that tour operators refrain from making any landings in Antarctica from vessels carrying more than 500 passengers.
 In addition, it requires that tour operators coordinate their itineraries so that no more than one vessel is at a landing site at any one time; that no more than 100 passengers are ashore at a landing site simultaneously; and that a ratio of one guide to 20 passengers is maintained while ashore.
-This measure codifies a requirement developed by IAATO and already followed by its members for more than a decade.
+This measure codifies a guideline developed by IAATO, which its members were to follow, for more than a decade.

-The best way to visit the region is to use one of our member tour operators as they will be able to best ensure that the precautions and protocols necessary to visit the area safely are being followed.
+The best way to visit the region is to use one of our member tour operators as they have demonstrated a commitment to follow the precautions and protocols necessary to visit the area safely.
 This includes everything from how to approach and keep a safe distance from wildlife to the proper disposal of waste materials.
-In addition, our members have the experience needed and contingency plans in place to anticipate and respond to emergency situations, should they arise.
+In addition, our members have demonstrated the experience needed and contingency plans in place to anticipate and respond to emergency situations, should they arise.
 IAATO now represents all SOLAS passenger vessels operating in Antarctic waters.

 Tourism is and should continue to be a driving force in Antarctic conservation.
 Firsthand travel experiences foster education and a better understanding of the destination and the need for responsible tourism.
 Visitors to Antarctica — representing more than 100 different nationalities during the 2010-11 season alone — return home as ambassadors of goodwill, guardianship and peace.

 Most travel is by sea on a cruise from ports such as Ushuaia, Argentina or Punta Arenas, Chile to the Antarctic Peninsula.
 Some travelers depart from Hobart, Tasmania or Bluff or Lyttleton, New Zealand, voyaging across the Ross Sea.
-There are other options by air to temporary land-based camps, but these tend to be limited and more expensive.
+There are other options by air to temporary land-based camps.

-Not at all.
-The remote location, frozen landscape and unpredictable weather can make tourism operations in Antarctica a logistical challenge.
-That is why it is important to use an IAATO accredited tour operator, as they have the knowledge and expertise to make a visit to Antarctica the trip of a lifetime, while ensuring that all personal safety and environment precautions have been taken.
+No. The remote location, frozen landscape and unpredictable weather can make tourism operations in Antarctica a logistical challenge.
+That is why it is important to use an IAATO member tour operator, as they have demonstrated the knowledge and expertise to make a visit to Antarctica the trip of a lifetime, while also promoting safe and environmentally responsible travel to the region.